Ali Khalif Galaydh

 Ali Khalif Galaydh (Cali Khalif Galaydh, علي خليف غلير) (15 October 1941 – 8 October 2020) was a Somali politician.
-He was the Prime Minister of the transitional Somalia administration from 8 October 2000 to 28 October 2001.
+He was the first Prime Minister of the transitional Somalia administration from 8 October 2000 to 28 October 2001.
 Galaydh had extensive experience in public policy, diplomacy, public administration, and business.
 He taught these subjects at public universities in the United States.
-Additionally, Galaydh was the President of the Khaatumo state.
+Additionally, Galaydh was the president of the Khaatumo state.
 In 2017, he signed an agreement with the Somaliland government which stipulated the amendment of Somaliland's constitution, this would’ve promoted peace and stability throughout the regions of Sool, sanaag and cayn.